 Grief and Loss

 Throughout our years, we all experience a loss at some point in our lives.
 In fact, statistics show that 1 in 5 children will experience the death of someone close to them before 18 years of age.
-Feelings of grief and loss are not always associated with death; however, grief often surfaces after a loss of other situations such as a severed relationship, a pregnancy, a pet, or a job.
+However, feelings of grief and loss are not always associated with death; grief can surface after a loss of a relationship, a pregnancy, a pet, or a job.

 When a person loses something or someone valuable to them, feelings of grief can be overwhelming and confusing.
 Grief can leave a person feeling sad, hopeless, isolated, irritable, and numb; affecting you or someone you love mentally, emotionally, and/or physically.
 It’s important to understand that healing from grief is a process and everyone copes differently.